Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Photography: Early morning or late afternoon offers the best light on the water and surrounding hills.

 • Local Eats: Don’t miss tasting local snacks at village stalls.
-I discovered some amazing spicy peanuts and fresh jaggery treats!

 • Accommodation: Small guesthouses and resorts are available near the dam if you want to stay overnight because camping is also an option for nature lovers.